SirineMaaroufi/Music-and-Mental-Health/docs/Data Description.md

 The [MxMH dataset](https://www.kaggle.com/datasets/catherinerasgaitis/mxmh-survey-results) explores the relationship between music preferences and self-reported mental health, potentially informing music therapy (MT) practices.
 MT is recognized for enhancing mood and mental well-being by stimulating "happy" hormones like oxytocin.

+## **Disclaimer**

+Please note that the mental health scores in this dataset are self-reported, and the sample size is relatively small, with only around 700 respondents.
+Therefore, the findings from this analysis should be interpreted with caution and may not be fully conclusive or generalizable to the broader population.
+This dataset provides preliminary insights rather than definitive evidence of the effects of music on mental health.

 ## **Data Collection**